IIEleven11/Automatic-Audio-Dataset-Maker/README.md

-# Audio Dataset Maker
+# Automatic Audio Dataset Maker
 Curating datasets is extremely time consuming and tedious.
 I needed a way to automate this process as much as possible.

-# Automatic Audio Dataset Maker

 Automatic Audio Dataset Maker is a tool designed to automate the creation and curation of high-quality audio datasets, primarily for training text-to-speech models.

 ## Key Features